sooyeonyi/sooyeonyi.github.io/_pages/research.md

 * My research focuses on leveraging machine learning (ML) and deep learning (DL) algorithms to improve forecasting and management in water resources.
 By integrating advanced computational techniques with hydrological data, I aim to enhance predictive models for flood forecasting, groundwater levels, and energy use in water transfer projects.
 These methods offer powerful tools to optimize water management operations and improve decision-making in a variety of hydrological contexts.

 Ongoing Projects & Publication(s):
-1. Groundwater level forecasting using machine learning: A case study of the Baekje Weir in Four Major Rivers Project, South Korea - [Publihsed](https://doi.org/10.1029/2022WR032779)
+1. Groundwater level forecasting using machine learning: A case study of the Baekje Weir in Four Major Rivers Project, South Korea - [Published](https://doi.org/10.1029/2022WR032779).
 2. Assessment of activating reservoir emergency storage in climate-change-fueled extreme drought – [Published](https://doi.org/10.3390/w14203242).
-3. Reservoir-based flood forecasting and warning using machine learning and deep learning techniques – _In Press by Applied Water Science_.
+3. Reservoir-based flood forecasting and warning using machine learning and deep learning techniques – [Published](https://doi.org/10.1007/s13201-024-02298-w).